-Academic policies are generally monitored through the Registrar's Office in the Enrollment Services Center, C107.
+Academic policies are generally monitored through the Registrar's Office in C107.
 The office serves the students of LaGuardia in a variety of ways.
-In addition to coordinating and implementing the registration process, the Enrollment Services Center also provides the following services: distribution of the College's academic calendar, monitoring of academic standing, allied health candidacy, certification of student enrollment, transcript requests, tuition refund requests, verification of attendance, change of data (name, address, etc.), maintenance of student records, and readmission and reinstatement applications.
+In addition to coordinating and implementing the registration process, the Registrars Office also provides the following services: distribution of the College's academic calendar, monitoring of academic standing, allied health candidacy, certification of student enrollment, transcript requests, tuition refund requests, verification of attendance, change of data (name, address, etc.), maintenance of student records, and readmission and reinstatement applications.